-The normal workweek in this unit consists of five (5) consecutive eight (8) hour days or a total of forty (40) hours, generally Monday through Friday in a seven (7)

-day work period.
-Where operational requirements of a department require deviations from this schedule, the department head with the Director of Human Resources' approval may institute alternate work schedules as long as the City meets with the Union over the impact of such schedules and conforms to work period requirements of the Fair Labor Standards Act.
+The normal workweek in this unit consists of five (5) consecutive eight (8) hour days or a total of forty (40) hours, generally Monday through Friday in a seven (7) day work period.
+Where operational requirements of a department require deviations from this schedule, the department head with City Manager approval may institute alternate work schedules as long as the City meets with the Union over the impact of such schedules and conforms to work period requirements of the Fair Labor Standards Act.